-Young ewe lamb mothers need additional requirements for their own growth and may benefit from being fed as a separate group if circumstances allow.
+Young lamb mothers need additional requirements for their own growth and may benefit from being fed as a separate group if circumstances allow.
 As the quantity of grass increases in your pasture, you can decrease the amount of supplemental feed offered to your sheep, eventually relying solely on grass.

 Remember to allow the pasture to get a good start on its growth by not overstocking it, or beginning to use it too early.
 Don’t forget to offer a trace mineral salt mix made especially for sheep.
 You should also consider other pre-lambing practices such as vaccinating for enterotoxemia, treating for internal parasites, trimming feet, and shearing or crutching/tagging ewes.
-Also, prepare lambing barn, check supplies and equipment.
-Good Luck with your new arrivals!
+Also, prepare the lambing barn, and check supplies and equipment.